-- 1. The Former Yugoslav Republic of Macedonia, the other former Yugoslav Republics and Albania (since 2000) benefit from a duty-free access to the EU market for certain wines in the form of a global quota of 545 000 hl.
+- 1. The Republic of Croatia, the other former Yugoslav Republics and Albania (since 2000) benefit from a duty-free access to the EU market for certain wines in the form of a global quota of 545 000 hl.
 This quota is granted by the European Community by means of an autonomous measure most recently renewed by Council Regulation (EC) No 2007/2000 of 18 September 2000 and as amended by Council Regulation (EC) No 2563/2000 of 20 November 2000.
-Exports of wine from the European Union to the Former Yugoslav Republic of Macedonia do not benefit from preferential concessions. - 2.
-On 11 March 1998, the Council authorised the Commission to enter into negotiations with the Former Yugoslav Republic of Macedonia on a wine agreement with the following negotiation guidelines for: - a bilateral trade agreement on wine providing for reciprocal concessions to distribute the unilateral global quota of 545 000 hl allocated to States which had previously formed part of the former Socialist Federative Republic of Yugoslavia and Albania, - an agreement on reciprocal recognition, protection and control of wine names, - an agreement on reciprocal recognition, protection and control of designations of spirits and aromatised drinks. - 3.
-On 24 January 2000 the Council authorised the Commission to enter into negotiations for a Stabilisation and Association Agreement with the Former Yugoslav Republic of Macedonia.
-Article 27(4) of the Stabilisation and Association Agreement, which was initialled on 24 November 2000 and signed by Exchange of Letters in Luxembourg on 9 April 2001, provides that the trade arrangements to apply to wine and spirits products should be defined. - 4.
-Pending the completion of the procedures necessary for the entry into force of the Stabilisation and Association Agreement, the provisions relating to trade and trade related matters have been put into effect by means of an Interim Agreement between the Community and the Former Yugoslav Republic of Macedonia, which entered into force on 1 June 2001.
-Article 14(4) of the Interim Agreement repeats the commitment to a wine and spirits agreement. - 5.
-On 20 June 2001 and in accordance with the directives adopted by the Council, the Commission and the Former Yugoslav Republic of Macedonia reached an agreement on a Protocol on wine and spirits regarding the new preferential trade regime and reciprocal protection and control of wine names and spirits designations.
-It is foreseen that the Protocol, composed of three agreements should enter into force on 1 January 2002.
+Exports of wine from the European Union to the Republic of Croatia do not benefit from preferential concessions. - 2.
+On 13 November 2000, the Council authorised the Commission to enter into negotiations with the Republic of Croatia on a wine agreement with the following negotiation guidelines for: - a bilateral trade agreement on wine for reciprocal concessions to distribute the unilateral global quota of 545 000 hl allocated to the states which had previously formed part of the former Socialist Federative Republic of Yugoslavia and Albania, - an agreement on reciprocal recognition, protection and control of wine names, - an agreement on reciprocal recognition, protection and control of designations of spirits and aromatized drinks. - 3.
+On 20 November 2000 the Council authorised the Commission to enter into negotiations for a Stabilisation and Association Agreement with the Republic of Croatia.
+Article 27(4) of the Stabilisation and Association Agreement, which was initialled on 14 May 2001 provides that the trade arrangements to apply to wine and spirits products should be defined. - 4.
+Pending the completion of the procedures necessary for the entry into force of the Stabilisation and Association Agreement, the provisions relating to trade and trade related matters will be put into effect by means of an Interim Agreement between the Community and Croatia, initialled on 10 July 2001.
+Article 14(4) of the draft Interim Agreement repeats the commitment to a wine and spirit protocol. - 5.
+On 20 April 2001 and in accordance with the directives adopted by the Council the Commission and the Republic of Croatia reached an agreement on the new preferential trade regime for certain wines and spirit drinks and the reciprocal protection and control of wine names and spirits designations.
+It is foreseen that the protocol, composed of three agreements, should enter into force on 1 January 2002.
 In order to ensure consistency within the overall stabilisation process, the results of these negotiations on wines and spirits should be integrated into the framework of the Stabilisation and Association Agreement and of the Interim Agreement in the form of an Additional Protocol.
-Regulation (EC) No 2007/2000 of 18 September 2000, as last amended by Regulation (EC) No 2563/2000 of 20 November 2000, will have to be amended accordingly to take account of the yearly quota allocated to the Former Yugoslav Republic of Macedonia.
+Regulation (EC) No 2007/2000 of 18 September 2000, as last amended by Regulation (EC) No 2563/2000 of 20 November 2000, will have to be amended accordingly to take account of the yearly quota allocated to Croatia.

-- 6. The purpose of this proposal is to ask the Council to approve these agreements with the Former Yugoslav Republic of Macedonia in the form of an Additional Protocol to the Stabilisation and Association Agreement and to the Interim Agreement which entered into force on 1 June 2001. - 7.
-The Council is requested to adopt the proposed Decision.
+- 6. The purpose of these proposals is to ask the Council to approve these agreements with the Republic of Croatia in the form of an Additional Protocol to the Stabilisation and Association Agreement initialled on 14 May 2001 and in the form of an Additional Protocol to the Interim Agreement initialled on 10 July 2001. - 7.
+The Council is requested to adopt the proposed Decisions.

-2001/0198 (ACC)
+2001/0191 (ACC)